AyeshaTehreeem/Book-Recommender/README.md

 - __Top 50 recommendations__:

--Provides the top 50 books, each with over 250 ratings.
+- Provides the top 50 books, each with over 250 ratings.

 - __Similar Book Recommender__:

--Recommends 5 books similar to the one selected by the user.
+- Recommends 5 books similar to the one selected by the user.
-Uses collaborative filtering techniques to find books that share similar characteristics or have been enjoyed by similar users.
+- Uses collaborative filtering techniques to find books that share similar characteristics or have been enjoyed by similar users.

 # Dataset Used